MyNameIsTakenOMG/aws-sysops-associate/README.md

   - rds keeps records of db instance, snapshots, parameter groups,...
   - subscription: sns
   - rds delivers events to eventbridge
-- rds db logs: sent to cloudwatch logs, use metric filter to create metrics and set alarms on them
+- rds db logs files: sent to cloudwatch logs, use metric filter to create metrics and set alarms on them
 - rds with cloudwatch
   - cloudwatch metrics
   - enhanced monitoring(gathered from an agent on the db instance)